hteumeuleu/H8UoEmbed/README.md

 # H8UoEmbed

 This WordPress plugin will override WordPress' default oEmbed behavior for videos.
 Even if you don't watch the video, embedding a Youtube video player adds more than 500 Ko to your page weight.
 Instead of embedding of full video player in an iframe, this plugin will generate a static link with an image thumbnail of the video.
+You can see [a demo of the plugin](http://www.hteumeuleu.fr/H8UoEmbed/) on my blog.

 ## Installation
 1. [Download the latest version](https://github.com/hteumeuleu/H8UoEmbed/archive/master.zip) and unzip it in your *wp-content/plugins* folder.